CKalitin/ckalitin.github.io/_posts/1961-04-12-stoke-nova-perfect.md

 ![Image description]({{site.url}}/assets/images/stoke-nova-perfect/hop.jpg){: width="600" .align-center}

-This is a demand analysis.

 At first glance, Stoke's Nova appears to be an immensely exciting R&D project without much commercial appeal.
 In a world where the currently most successful rocket (and throughout history) is a 20 ton class partially reusable launch vehicle, it is difficult to see exactly how such a comparativly small rocket will compete.
 Data is the answer to all your problems, so I've answered all my questions with my <a href="https://docs.google.com/spreadsheets/d/1VOgRbnAsQZdGIPoemRj5ApSLk_jxGanNliWEPnBB3p4/edit?usp=sharing">dataset</a> on successful western orbital launches from 2018-2023 inclusive and will convey all insights in this blog post.
+This dataset shows the demand for a vehicle like Nova.

 Stoke's Nova rocket is perfectly sized to compete for existing satellite launches and future constellations.
 It can compete for LEO satellite launches as the average mass of customer payloads on Falcon 9 is 4.4 tons (ex.
 Dragon).
 Furthermore, full reusability allows Nova to launch constellations even with its 5t LEO capacity.
 The launch cost must be several times lower than competitors and reusability allows for this.
 Finally, the fully reusable architecture lends itself to becoming a cargo/crew capsule and refilling in orbit to address high energy orbits and potentially Moon/Mars landings.

-### <b>Notes</b>

-Structure V3:
-1. Launching Constellations (launching more, but cheaper)
-2. Small size is a feature (flight rate decreases cost, lower upfront development cost, full reusability required to achieve low cost eg. Firefly)
-3. Competing against partially-reusable launch vehicles (point out downrange vs. RTLS ie. size)
-4. Competing against fully-reusable launch vehicles
-5. Stoke is a well suited organizations (SpaceX example, Rocket Lab might not have been able to do this)
-6. Conclusion (Predictions for future of launch market, Stoke might die brutally like Astra)

 ### <b>Full Reusability Makes Constellations Addressable</b>